taskcluster/scrum/README.md

 Story point estimates are made on each issue, often through consultation with other team members.
 Care should be taken to avoid adding too much work to a given milestone, and the issue estimates are a good tool to gauge how conservative to be.

 Some areas of the Taskcluster code are easier to deal with than others.
-If the issues or epics involved modifying code in a service that is less well-known or difficult to test (e.g. auth), story point estimates should be higher by default.
+If the issues or epics involve modifying code in a service that is less well-known or difficult to test (e.g. auth), story point estimates should be higher by default to recognize the need for closer inspection on review.

 ### Choosing the next sprint
 As we near the end of the current sprint, the milestone for the next sprint is often obvious based on organizational needs or follow-on work that builds on the current sprint.
 If there are multiple milestones possible, they should all be added to the roadmap.
 This helps keep customers and external parties informed.